 Doctors administered the atezolizumab at a fixed dose of 1,200mg in combination with 15mg/kg of bevacizumab.
 Study participants received the doses intravenously every 21 days until the diseases started progressing or treatment was deemed too toxic.
 The median number of cycles of treatment participants received was 15 cycles.

 Atezolizumab side effects can vary between patients.
 Mild to severe symptoms may occur from taking atezolizumab.
 Immunotherapy patients with non-small cell lung cancer, small cell lung cancer, and other rare cancers are approved to take it.
 Common side effects include lung, intestinal, liver, kidney, hormone gland, or skin problems.
 The drug’s full side effects can be found on Tecentriq’s safety page.

 Doctors Hopeful For Future Studies

-The study indicated that disease control in patients at 12 weeks was 95 percent, while patients at 18 weeks were 85 percent.
+The study indicated that disease control in patients at 12 weeks was 95 percent, while in patients at 18 weeks was 85 percent.
 After nearly two years, six patients were still receiving the treatment, and 12 discontinued treatment due to disease progression or toxicity.
 One participant ceased treatment due to death.